kovidgoyal/calibre/manual/conversion.rst

 Comic book collections
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 A comic book collection is a .cbc file.
-A .cbc file is a zip file that contains other CBZ/CBR files.
+A .cbc file is a ZIP file that contains other CBZ/CBR files.
 In addition the
 .cbc file must contain a simple text file called comics.txt, encoded in UTF-8.
 The comics.txt file must contain
 a list of the comics files inside the .cbc file, in the form filename:title, as shown below::